My Secret Feelings

 I had dropped my binders inside the math room earlier before going down to lunch.
 We were switching seats today, but the seat next to me was yet to be filled.

-I glanced at it, until I saw my name.
+I scanned it, until I saw my name.
 I read the name next to mine and felt like fainting.

-When Orion saw the seating chart, he looked a little surprised as well, but sat next to me without complaining too much.
+When Orion saw the seating chart, he looked a little surprised as well, but sat next to me without complaint.

 "Alright class!
 Today, we will be reviewing linear equations!
 I am sure all of you know how to solve these already, but a review would help wouldn't it?"